 There are lots of diet plans out there that restrict you from eating certain food groups.
 Really, you don’t want to fully exclude any food group.
 It is important that you eat a wide variety of different foods so that you are nourished with different vitamins, minerals, and anti-oxidants.
 If your dining table is filled with a casserole of main course (carbohydrates), a hot case with a side dish (protein) and vegetables/fruits (fiber and anti-oxidants), you are probably including all the essential food groups that your body needs!

 2.Vegetables and Fruit

 Your parents, grandparents, teachers, doctor, and almost everybody else really has told you to eat your veggies.
 They did it for a reason.
 Fruits and vegetables are filled with the most important nutrients that your body needs for proper functioning.
 They also have practically no calories, so you won’t put on weight eating your veggies.
 Make sure you snack in on fruits and vegetables whenever possible.
-Carry insulated food jars for fruits and vegetables, so you can have them fresh when your mid-day hunger pangs hit you.
+Carry insulated storage containers for fruits and vegetables, so you can have them fresh when your mid-day hunger pangs hit you.

 If you’ve heard and been hearing many stories of carbs being the cause of many health conditions and how you should do everything you can to eat less carb, you are not alone.
 That’s not quite the entire story though; you only want to avoid processed and refined grains.
 Whole grains like oatmeal are amazing for you.
 So, portion control is the key.
 Don’t hesitate to serve yourself a bowl of whole grain porridge from the hot case next time you are cooking it!
 However, if you are adhering to a low-carb diet suggested by your nutritionist or physician, make sure you follow their dietary guidance.